Enterprise-CMCS/macpro-mdct-qmr/README2.md

 1. With this information you can set up MFA through your phone or email.
 1. After you have MFA you can use whatever VPN Client you prefer to connect to the CMS VPN

 VPN access is needed to login to Kion and access your list of AWS accounts.
+It is also needed to access the ticketing system SNOW.

 ### Installing AWS CLI